akras14/alexkras.com/posts/memory-leak/post.md

 2. Require it at the top of your program
 3. Call `kill -USR2 <pid>` on Unix like platforms

 If you've never see the `kill` part before, it's a command in Unix that allows you to (among other things) send a custom signal(aka User Signal) to any running process.
-Node-heapdump is configured to take a Heap dump of the process, any time it receives a **user signal two** hence the `-USR2`, followed by process id.
+Node-heapdump is configured to take a heap dump of the process, any time it receives a **user signal two** hence the `-USR2`, followed by process id.

 In my sample program I automate the `kill -USR2 <pid>` command by running `process.kill(process.pid, 'SIGUSR2');`, where `process.kill` is a node wrapper for `kill` command and `process.pid` gets the id for the current Node process.
-I run this command after each Garbage Collection to get a clean Heap dump.
+I run this command after each Garbage Collection to get a clean heap dump.

 I don't think `process.kill(process.pid, 'SIGUSR2');` will work on Windows, but you can run `heapdump.writeSnapshot()` instead.

 This example might have been slightly easier with `heapdump.writeSnapshot()` in the first place, but I wanted to mention that you can trigger a heap dump with  `kill -USR2 <pid>` signal on Unix like platforms, which could come in handy.

-Next section will cover how we can use the generated Heap dumps to isolate the memory leak.
+Next section will cover how we can use the generated heap dumps to isolate the memory leak.

 <a name="find-problem"></a>
 ## Step 3.
 Find the problem